-This week, Matt Caron, Legend Sales Agronomist, reviews the performance of LR 9905 VIP3220 EZREF:
+This week, Matt Caron, Legend Sales Agronomist, discusses the benefits of using a pre-emergence herbicide:

 Spring is here and seed delivery is in full swing.
 Many of you already have your seed and are working on a delivery plan to your customers.
 With that in mind, here are a few storage tips: